meninosousa/wifi-business-card/README.md

 This is quite common, I don’t have a data plan so, every time I want to show or do something on the internet while away, this is the kind of thing that happens.
 But recently, I’ve noticed a QR Code icon on my phone and it lead me to wonder, how do this work, and, more important, how can I use it.
 There are alternatives, like WPS, but my kids are always touching that big button so I disabled that feature on the router.

 ## How it will be done
+### The Format

-The idea is to generate a business card size document with the WiFi information in both text and on a QR Code (the WPS Pin can also be included).
-The reason for this business card size
+The idea is to generate an ID card size document with the WiFi information in both text and on a QR Code (the WPS Pin can also be included).
+The ID-1 Card Format has the following dimentions:

+This format size was chosen since it can be placed on those ID card holders and then glued on the router.
+Yes I know that my kids might play with it also, but I can either print a new one, or show a pdf version that I will keep on my phone.